Understanding California’s Lemon Law.

 What it covers and how it works.

 The California Lemon Law (also known as the Song-Beverly Consumer Warranty Act) is a consumer protection law that provides remedies for buyers of defective vehicles.
-It applies to both new and used cars and vehicles with a warranty that are sold or leased in California, and covers a wide range of defects that impair the use, value, or safety of the vehicle.
+It applies to both new and CPO Vehicles and vehicles with a warranty that are sold or leased in California, and covers a wide range of defects that impair the use, value, or safety of the vehicle.